 Replace disposable paper napkins with linen napkins

 Thrift store linen napkins can be found for 25 cents to $1 per napkin.
 A matching set of 4 or 8 napkins at an antique mall might set you back $8 to $16 and up to $25.
-The higher priced napkins will be linen Damask, an exquisite weave that has a design in satin weave offset by a matt surface.
-The design will repeat on the back of the napkin, but what was shiny on the top surface will be matt on the back, and visa versa.
-In double damask both designs will be shiny.
+The higher-priced napkins will be linen Damask, an exquisite weave that has a design in satin weave offset by a matt surface.
+The design will repeat on the back of the napkin, but what was shiny on the top surface will be matt on the back and vice versa.
+In double damask, both designs will be shiny.
 Expect to pay more for heavy damask linens.
 Damask is woven with the highest quality of linen threads and by expert weavers.
 They are beautiful and feel wonderful.
 They were very popular as wedding gifts 100 years ago – expect to see more of them in thrift shops as the younger generation discard their ancestors’ heirloom linen.
 Their loss is your gain because you now know their value.
 Modern linens can’t come close to matching the quality and longevity of vintage linens.

 You’ll notice with damask weave napkins that the pattern on the napkin is a miniature version of the larger pattern on the table cloth.
 Matching napkin and tablecloth sets in vintage linen are worth a lot.
 A new set will cost several hundred dollars, while a vintage set in good condition is worth even more, because of the higher quality found in the older linen.
 Please don’t cut up a beautiful set in good condition for any of these projects.
 Use them instead on your own table or give them as a gift to someone you love.
 But if you have stray napkins or damaged tablecloths, the remainder of this article is for you.